Joey Bart Player Props: Giants vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 25th in the league with a collective 7.8 strikeouts per nine innings.
+- The Brewers pitching staff is 26th in MLB with a collective 7.8 strikeouts per nine innings.

-- The Brewers have the fifth-ranked team ERA across all league pitching staffs (3.53).
+- The Brewers' 3.56 team ERA ranks sixth among all league pitching staffs.

-- Brewers pitchers combine to allow 36 total home runs at a clip of 1.1 per game (to rank 16th in the league).
+- The Brewers rank 16th in baseball in home runs surrendered (38 total, 1.2 per game).

-- Rea (0-2 with a 4.79 ERA and 18 strikeouts in 20 2/3 innings pitched) gets the start for the Brewers, his fifth of the season.
+- Houser will take the mound to start for the Brewers, his first this season.

 © 2023 Data Skrive.
 All rights reserved.